 Does diet affect mental health?

-What is less understood is the causal relationship between food and how it affects brain function and mood.
+Until recently, what was less understood was the causal relationship between food and how it affected mood.

-Associate Professor Felice Jacka, Deakin University researcher and founder of the International Society for Nutritional Psychiatry, says that numerous studies have found a link between diet and mental health.
-She says,
+Associate Professor Felice Jacka, Deakin University researcher and founder of the International Society for Nutritional Psychiatry, and her team have recently conducted a small clinical trial of 67 people suffering symptoms of depression and found a link between diet and their mental health.

 “Research now suggests that depression and dementia are affected by the quality of our diets across the life course.
 Research also shows that adults who eat more unhealthy junk foods are at increased risk of depression.”